abdallahdib/abdallahdib.github.io/README.md

 <p align="center">
   <strong>Mosaic Puzzle</strong><br>
-  <small>The goal of  this educational game is to help children develop their eye<->hand coordination skills.
+  <small>Developed in 2014.
+The goal of  this educational game is to help children develop their eye<->hand coordination skills.
 Written in C++/OpenGL.</small>
 </p>

 <p align="center">